 I take more time out to be in nature and to meditate on the beach.

-This has taught me to live in the moment, as we can't go back to the past and we have no idea what tomorrow brings.
-We just have now.
+This has taught me to live in the moment, as we can't go back to the past, and we have no idea what tomorrow brings.
+We simply have now.

-Rather than be obsessed with my diet I have adopted the 80/20 rule.
-80% of the time I'm really good and stick to the plan and 20% I'll have a treat like chocolate, fish n chips etc. I focus on eating anti-inflammatory foods.
+Rather than be obsessed with my diet, I have adopted the 80/20 rule.
+80% of the time I'm wonderful and stick to the plan and 20% I'll have a treat like chocolate, fish n chips etc. I focus on eating anti-inflammatory foods.

-Because I was still in a lot of pain a couple of months after the operation I had another colonoscopy and a gastroscopy which unfortunately revealed Barrett's Esophagus and more inflammation around my anastomosis (where they joined the large colon to the small bowel).
-My surgeon and I have decided due to the allergies I've had with some of the Crohn's Disease drugs to just watch and wait.
+Because I was still in a lot of pain a couple of months after the operation, I had another colonoscopy and a gastroscopy which unfortunately revealed Barrett's Esophagus and more inflammation around my anastomosis (where they joined the large colon to the small bowel).
+My surgeon and I have decided due to the allergies I've had with some of the Crohn's disease drugs to merely watch and wait.

-My scars remind me that I went through something really bad and I survived and that makes me strong #crohnswarrior
+My scars remind me that I went through something terrible and I survived and that makes me strong #crohnswarrior

 Endone and Targin helped me through the first few weeks.
 I was acutely aware of not becoming too dependent on these drugs as they are very addictive.